 The financial statements are presented on a modified cash basis of accounting, which is a basis of accounting other than GAAP as established by GASB.
 This basis of accounting involves modifications to the cash basis of accounting to report in the statements of net position cash transactions or events that provide a benefit or result in an obligation that covers a period greater than the period in which the cash transaction or event occurred.
-Such reported balances include investments, and long-term liabilities short-term and arising from transactions or events.
-Revenues are recognized when received and expenses are recorded when paid and depreciation is not included as the District does not maintain capital asset ledgers and depreciation.
+Such reported balances include investments, capital assets and related depreciation, and short-term and long-term liabilities arising from cash transactions or events.

-This modified cash basis of accounting differs from GAAP primarily because certain assets and their related revenues (such as accounts receivable and revenue billed or provided services not yet collected and other accrued revenue and receivables) and certain liabilities and their related expenses (such as accounts payable and expenses for goods or services received buy not yet paid and other accrued expenses and liabilities) are not recorded in these financial statements.
-In addition, other economic assets, deferred outflows, liabilities, and deferred inflows that do not arise from a cash transaction or event are not reported, and the measurement of reported assets and liabilities does not involve adjustment to fair value.
+This modified cash basis of accounting differs from GAAP primarily because certain assets and their related revenues (such as accounts receivable and revenue billed or provided services not yet collected and other accrued revenue and receivables) and certain liabilities and their expenses (such as accounts payable and expenses for goods or services received buy not yet paid and other accrued expenses liabilities) are not recorded in these financial statements.
+In addition, other economic assets, deferred outflows. liabilities. and deferred inflows that do not arise from a cash transaction or event are not reported, and the measurement of reported assets and liabilities does involve adjustment to fair value.